 I started paying myself first.
 Each month, my first transaction was to my savings account.
 Building up the habit of saving has been transformational.
 Eventually, it allowed me to step off the rollercoaster of work and to pursue other passions.
 You would not be reading this article if I had not started saving.
 With zero savings, I would not have created Black Girl Finance.
 Start saving, even if you begin with a small amount each month; you can always increase the amount being saved as your finances improve.

 Getting your money mentality together may be daunting, especially when you didn't grow up talking and learning about things like budgeting and saving.
 But as a Black woman, it is key.
-In 2020, for every £1 of wealth in a white British household, a Black Caribbean household had 20p thanks to an unforgivable history of racial injustices and systemic inequalities.
+In 2020, it was reported that for every £1 of wealth in a white British household, a Black Caribbean household had 20p thanks to an unforgivable history of racial injustices and systemic inequalities.
 The educational money tools we arm ourselves with today mean we go some way to closing that wealth gap tomorrow.

 All you've got to do is take that first step.